sbuyevich/blazor/my-class/.design/plan.md

 ## Key Changes

 - Scaffold a new Blazor Web App with no built-in authentication template.
-- Keep the solution, project files, app settings, EF Core migrations, and SQLite database under `my-class`.
+- Keep the solution, project files, app settings, database setup code, and SQLite database under `my-class`.
 - Add MudBlazor as the UI component library and use it for app shell, forms, alerts, buttons, menus, and data grids/tables.
 - Configure `Program.cs` for:
   - Razor components with interactive server components